robmasocco/AOS-TAG/ideas.md

 Develop the baseline version first, then make sure it is doable and discuss it with Quaglia to avoid conflicts with the specification.
 Could be a nice addition.

 # SYNCHRONIZATION

+**At first, each operation should be protected with a *try_module_get/module_put* pair, the very first and last instructions of each system call, to ensure that the data structures we're about to access don't magically fade away whilst we're operating on them.**

+## ACCESS TO THE BST-DICTIONARY

+There's just an rw_semaphore to acquire and release: as a reader when making a query, as a writer when cutting an instance out.

 ## ACCESS TO AN INSTANCE, REMOVAL

-There are 3 kinds of threads: receivers, senders, removers.
+There are 3 kinds of threads: *receivers*, *senders*, *removers*.

 Keep in mind that senders and removers always return, never deadlock, so their critical section time is always constant.
 Each entry in the array holds two rw_semaphores and a pointer.
-Remember that "lock" and "unlock" are called "down" and "up" for semaphores.
+Remember that *lock* and *unlock* are called *down* and *up* for semaphores.
 The first rw_sem is for receivers as readers, the second is for senders as readers, both are for removers as writers.

-When a remover comes, it trylocks the receivers's one as a writer, then eventually locks the senders's one as a writer, then flips the instance pointer to NULL, releases both locks and does its thing.
+When a remover comes, it trylocks the receivers's one as a writer, then **eventually** locks the senders's one as a writer, then flips the instance pointer to NULL, releases both locks and does its thing.

 When a receiver comes it trylocks its semaphore as reader, checks the pointer, eventually does its thing and unlocks its semaphore as reader.

 When a sender comes it trylocks its semaphore as reader, checks the pointer, eventually does its thing and unlocks the semaphore as reader.

-## ACCESS TO THE BST-DICTIONARY

-TODO
+Don't use the *_interruptible* variants of rw_semaphores's APIs, so signals won't kick our butt.

 ## POSTING A MESSAGE ON A LEVEL

-Each level structure embeds and *rwlock_t*: the writer takes it to post, updates the wakeup condition, releases it and wakes readers up.
-Readers acquire it to memcpy contents into an on-the-go-set array in the stack and release it afterwards (can't hold a spinlock while doing a sleeping call!); then, they call *copy_to_user*.
+Each level structure embeds an *rwlock_t*: the writer takes it to post, updates the wakeup condition, releases it and wakes readers up.
+Readers acquire it to *memcpy* contents into an on-the-go-set array in the stack and release it afterwards (can't hold a spinlock while doing a sleeping call!); then, they call *copy_to_user*.
 Buffers are preallocated for each level (a single page, compromise between complexity and resource usage).

 The wakeup condition is a single value which is flipped each time a writer posts a message, and readers will always wait on the opposite value; thus, this works as a linearization point for the level data structure (evident if you see the pseudocode above).

 # TODO LIST

-- Is an RCU BST a good idea or can we just use an rw_sem?
 - How are fd_sets implemented and used?
 - Complete definition of all operations.
 - Test multiple-locks scenarios.
 - Synchronization of everything, also thinking about the device file read operation.
 - Signals, interrupts, preemption and the like checks against deadlocks and similar problems.
-Remember that wait queues functions return -ERESTARTSYS when a signal was delivered and that signals are checked for upon return from interrupt or syscalls, so consider using local_locks to protect your (really) critical sections.
+Remember that wait queues functions return *-ERESTARTSYS* when a signal was delivered.
+Consider using local_locks to protect your (really) critical sections.
+See our little golden screenshot from our course materials to know how signals work (and remember: they're usermode shit, you just return -EINTR).
 - Check TSO compliance everywhere, add memory fences where needed.
 - Check against false cache sharing everywhere.
 Remember that one of our cache lines is 64-bytes long.
 - Anything still marked as TODO here.

 # EXTRAS
 - Module parameters consistency check at insertion, especially for max values and sizes of stuff.
-- Carefully think about what to expose as a module parameter (logic-less) and what needs more complexity, thus requiring a device file.
-- Signals support in system calls: handlers will be called upon return to user mode, so all you have to do is place threads on an interruptible wait queue, check for pending signals and in case release all locks and return -EINTR from system calls.
-This is because signals are a user mode facility.
-Test this first.
-- Module locking: module "put" and "get" to prevent removal.
 - Splay trees as BSTs, using join-based alternative for deletion (to avoid splaying the predecessor to the top) and make nodes (structures) cache-aligned (in GCC: "struct ... {...} ... __attribute__ ((aligned (L1_CACHE_BYTES)));").
 - MODULE_INFO stuff!